Vampire Academy (film): Plot

-Later, Rose investigate the disappearance of Sonya Karp, a teacher who helped her and Lissa escape, and finds video footage of Karp mentally unstable from using Spirit Magic.
-She also discovers that Lissa has the same rare power that the founder of their school St. Vladimir had, that of Spirit, a power which enables the caster to heal ailments, and saves the dying; however, using Spirit drains the user's life energy gradually with each use.
-Rose demands Ellen Kirova, the headmistress, to show her classified information on Karp and reveals that Karp became Strigoi and escaped before her disappearance.
+Later, Rose investigates the disappearance of Sonya Karp, a teacher who helped her and Lissa escape, and finds video footage of Karp mentally unstable from using Spirit Magic.
+She also discovers that Lissa has the same rare power that the founder of their school St. Vladimir had, that of Spirit, a power which enables the caster to heal ailments, and saves the dying; however, using Spirit also drains the user's life energy gradually with each use.

+Rose demands headmistress Ellen Kirova show her classified information on Karp, who reveals that Karp became Strigoi and escaped before disappearing.
 At the same time, dead animals begin to appear wherever Lissa goes.
 At the Equinox Dance, Rose discovers Mia is not responsible for all the dead animals.
 Soon, Lissa is kidnapped and Rose, Dimitri, and Christian rush to save her.

-The Moroi responsible for Lissa's kidnapping and the threats against her is Victor Dashkov, a previous candidate for the throne, who has contracted Sandovsky's Syndrome, a chronic disease.
-He wants to use Lissa to cure himself, knowing that the cure would cost Lissa's life as continued healing would eventually take its toll on her.
-Once captured and placed in the secure cells beneath the school, Victor explains to Rose that the reason she bonded to Lissa is that she was "shadow-kissed", having been brought back to life by Lissa's magic.
-While they are talking, Victor's daughter Natalie, who befriended both Lissa and Rose and was a very insecure student at the school, is enacting the tools of his escape having turned Strigoi by draining her crush to death.
+The Moroi responsible for the kidnapping and the threats against Lissa is Victor Dashkov, a previous candidate for the throne, who suffers from the chronic disease Sandovsky's Syndrome.
+He plans to use Lissa to cure himself, although the cure would eventually cost Lissa's life.
+Once captured and placed in the secure cells beneath the school, Victor explains to Rose that she bonded to Lissa is because she was "shadow-kissed", having been brought back to life by Lissa's magic.

+While they are talking, Victor's daughter Natalie, who befriended both Lissa and Rose and was a very insecure student there, is enacting the tools of his escape.
+She'd turned Strigoi by draining her crush to death.
 Dimitri comes and kills Natalie and detains Victor.

-During a speech by vampire Queen Tatiana Ivashkov, Lissa steps in and gives a speech of her own, announcing that Spirit is her type of magic, and that it is thanks to Rose that she can master it.
-Rose then goes outside to meet Dimitri and ask about his feelings for her.
+During Vampire Queen Tatiana Ivashkov's speech, Lissa steps in and gives a speech of her own.
+She announces that Spirit is her type of magic, and that it is thanks to Rose that she can master it.
+Rose then meets Dimitri outside and asks about his feelings for her.
 He states that he can't love her because if there was any danger between Rose and Lissa, he would save her instead of Lissa.
-Rose gives Dimitri a kiss on the cheek and walks back to the academy.
+She gives Dimitri a kiss on the cheek and walks back to the academy.

 In a mountain cave close to the academy, Karp leads a horde of Strigoi.